Cenovus aims for 'net zero' GHG emissions by 2050 | CBC News

 - Trudeau's claim that Canada is 'on track' to meet 2030 climate target is misleading

-Mabee says it seems the company has laid out concrete steps to reach emissions targets that he believes are achievable.
+Mabee says he believes the goals Cenovus has laid out are achievable.

-He believes those efforts can also help Canada in its bid to reach its Paris agreement goals.
+If so, those efforts can also help Canada in its bid to reach its Paris agreement goals, he said.
 The Paris target requires Canada to cut greenhouse gases produced from 730 million tonnes in 2005 to 511 million tonnes in 2030.

 "So if we want to achieve that Paris target of a 30 per cent reduction, and if we want to set ourselves up to be able to do even more as we move toward the middle of the century, we need the oil and gas sector, the energy sector, to start coming up with these solutions."